 Under the Management Agreements, the Corporation charges a management fee which is designed to offset the costs of running the Corporation.
 Based on the proposed budget for the year, which is approved by the Board of Directors, a management fee is established by dividing the dollar amount of the budget by the estimated sales volume to Members.
 This management fee is assessed to the Members on each monthly invoice and applied to actual purchase volumes.
 If the total amount assessed is ever insufficient because of warmer than normal weather or budget overages, the Board may address the shortage in establishing the management fee for the next fiscal year.
 If the total amount assessed is more than anticipated because of cooler than normal weather or budget savings, the Board may likewise adjust the next fiscal year's management fee to reflect that.
-For fiscal years 2023 and 2022, the management fee was two cents per MMBtu.
-Total management fee revenues for fiscal years 2023 and 2022 totaled \$376,000 and \$362,000, respectively.
-At its March 29, 2023 meeting, the Board set the management fee for fiscal year 2023 at three cents per MMBtu.
+For fiscal years 2024 and 2023, the management fee was three cents per MMbtu and two cents per MMBtu, respectively.
+Total management fee revenues for fiscal years 2024 and 2023 totaled \$597,000 and \$376,000, respectively.
+At its March 27, 2024 meeting, the Board set the management fee for fiscal year 2024 at three cents per MMBtu.